greengreengreen/data_structure_n_algos/next_greater/next_greater.md

 > You got a new friend. well.
 I got homies. — Heartless by Kanye West

 It is very common to see the next greater element problems these days.
 In this article, I will go from solving the vanilla form of this problem to analyzing and illustrating some of its variants.
-I will talk about when to sort, how to traverse (from left or right), and when we will need an auxiliary array.
+I will talk about when to sort, how to traverse (from left or right), and when we will need an auxiliary array. </br>
-I post this article in [Medium](https://gxxuan.medium.com/next-greater-problem-and-its-homies-ef4e529504f9) too.
+I posted this article in [Medium](https://gxxuan.medium.com/next-greater-problem-and-its-homies-ef4e529504f9) too.
 But I like the git markdown format more.

 ## Overview
 * [Vanilla form](#vanilla-form): Given an array A, for each element at index i, find eligible indexes j such that A[i] < A[j] and i < j.